 Projects I’m working on right now include:

-A paper on juvenile justice: While in the ideal world we would be able to determine precise desert on a case-by-case basis, in our non-ideal world case-specific judgments overtax our cognitive, motivational, and financial resources and lead to worse outcomes.
+A paper on juvenile justice (under review): While in the ideal world we would be able to determine precise desert on a case-by-case basis, in our non-ideal world case-specific judgments overtax our cognitive, motivational, and financial resources and lead to worse outcomes.
 The Supreme Court has recently taken account of this by placing categorical restrictions on juvenile sentencing.
 These restrictions are bound to lead to the underpunishment of juveniles who are mature enough to deserve adult sentences.
 At the same time, they will prevent injustices caused by overpunishment.
 I argue that properly balancing these considerations shows that categorical restrictions are necessary even in an ideal criminal justice system.
 Because ideal theories cannot deliver perfect just deserts to everyone, they are limited in how ideal they can be.

 A paper on the structure of the duty of beneficence: It’s common to think that beneficence is a collective duty.
 But this is not consistent with what it is to be a collective or with what it is to have a collective duty.
 Instead, because beneficence is an individual duty, it is potentially more demanding than we might have thought.